Roadster Factory a total loss after Christmas morning fire, Armagh chief says

 Nearly 12 hours later, crews were still at the scene, dousing the rubble of The Roadster Factory in water.

-"I would think we're going to be here for 20 hours," Armagh Fire Chief Tom Fry said.
+"I would think we're going to be here for 20 hours," Armagh and East Wheatfield Township Fire Chief Tom Fry said.
 "And then we're probably going to get called back."

 The state police fire marshal has been contacted to investigate the cause of the fire at the Armagh location, he said.